erandime/Fashion-retail-website-using-HTML-CSS-JavaScript/README.md

 E-commerce website was created using vanilla HTML CSS JS.
 Images/icons were taken from internet and this website was designed for educational purposes only.
 Not for commercial use.
 Images belong to respective owners.
-More features will be added to the website in future and this is the first version.
+More features will be added to the website in future.